shaoju/italkidesign/_posts/2020-03-08-sketch2figma.md

 We did met with a few issues during and after switching to Figma.
 One of the biggest concern was the lack of prototyping solution.

-One big miss in the italki design team was that we didn't make enough prototypes — As a matter of fact, we made zero prototypes.
+A big miss in the italki design team was that we didn't make enough prototypes — As a matter of fact, we made zero prototypes.

 Figma did support basic page-to-page transitions, and it actually worked much better than Sketch's built-in prototype tool, but still it was too limited.
-With Sketch we can have 3rd-party solutions like Flinto and Principle, but with Figma we are stuck there with the basic tools.
+With Sketch we can have 3rd-party solutions like Flinto and Principle, but with Figma we were stuck there with the basic tools.

 Things started to get promising when Figma released the [Smart Animate](https://www.figma.com/blog/announcing-smart-animate-and-advanced-transitions/) feature, as well as an open plugin marketplace, which opened up a whole new world of possibilities.